nattsw/scottish-fold/wiki.md

 # A react-redux-webpack-karma-mocha-chai-sinon-webdriver-selenium front-end web application

-This is post goes into details about how to wire up a simple front-end app with some nice frameworks, so you don’t have to figure some chore-some things out yourself.
+This writeup goes into details about how to wire up a simple front-end app with some nice frameworks, so you don’t have to figure some chore-some things out yourself.